-(b) The Employer shall fax a copy of the script "cover sheet" to a Guild employee designated by the DGA on the same day that the script is provided to that episode's director.
-The cover sheet shall be accompanied by a statement signed and completed by an employee employed in the production office of the series as follows:
+(b) The Employer shall email a copy of the script "cover sheet" to a Guild employee designated by the DGA and to a designated Employer representative(s) on the same day, or as soon as practicable thereafter, that the "working draft" script is provided to that episode's Director.
+The cover sheet shall be accompanied by a statement signed and completed by the Unit Production Manager of the series containing the following information:

-"This will confirm that (insert name of

-production company) furnished a a copy of the completed

-shooting script for episode (insert episode number

-or title) of the series entitled (insert

-title of series) to the director of that episode,
+"This will confirm that (insert name of production company) furnished a copy of the 'working draft' script for episode (insert episode number or title) of the □ one-half hour or □ one hour (check one) series entitled (insert title of series) to the Director of that episode, (insert episode are series entitled ).

-(insert name of director), on
+(insert name of Director), on (insert date).

-(insert date).

-"Byoffice employee to appear here) (signature of production

-" (print name)"